Toni500github/customfetch/README.md

 Any `$` or brackets can be escaped with a backslash `\`

+# TODOs
+* Color all ASCII arts (101/262) will take long ahh time
+* Support images on terminal as logo (currently only available in GUI mode)
+* idk

 # Thanks
 I would like to thanks:
 * my best-friend [BurntRanch](https://github.com/BurntRanch/),\